Using our BioResource

 We have created the DNA, Children + Young People's Health Resource (D-CYPHR), with the aim of getting young people involved in research.

-Since most research is carried out in adults, this research will help us understand the origins of disease, which often starts in childhood, as well as identify ways in which to prevent illnesses prior to adulthood.
+Since most research is carried out in adults, D-CYPHR will help us understand the origins of disease, which often starts in childhood, as well as identify ways in which to prevent illnesses prior to adulthood.

 COVID-19

-We have created a special COVID-19 BioResource to support the rapidly expanding research in this field.
+We created a special COVID-19 BioResource to support the rapidly expanding research in this field from early 2020 onwards.

 General population